 The Sauerbrey mass is calculated using one of the measured harmonics, and it should not matter which one is used, all harmonics should provide the same answer.
 If the harmonics overlap, the magnitude of the mass will not depend on which one of the harmonics that is used for the calculation.

 Figure 1.
-A typical case where the Sauerbrey equation should be used is identified by a low D-value and overlapping harmonics.
+A typical situation where the Sauerbrey equation should be used is identified by a low D-value and overlapping harmonics.
 In this graph, the curves overlap to such an extent that it looks like only one single harmonic is captured.

 If the layer is thick and/or soft, viscoelastic modeling should be used.
 A viscoelastic layer is typically identified by two key characteristics in the data, i) the energy losses, ΔD, are larger than zero, and ii) the overtones are spreading.
 Spreading overtones reveal that the layer properties influence the recorded signals, and each harmonic will provide unique information on these layer properties.